07 Jul 2020

 Interrupted travel vaccination courses: guidance for travellersInformation on interrupted vaccination schedules

-The COVID-19 pandemic has resulted in international travel plans being put on hold.
-Due to the social distancing measures and reprioritisation of clinical activities, many travel health providers are not currently offering travel vaccination services.
+The COVID-19 pandemic resulted in international travel plans being put on hold.
+As travel restrictions are gradually eased, many travel health providers will start offering travel vaccination service again.

 Some travel vaccinations require more than one dose to complete a course.
 Travellers may have started courses and been unable to complete them.

 The COVID-19 outbreak continues to evolve.
 The Foreign and Commonwealth Office (FCO) has updated its global advisory against ‘all but essential’ travel and from 4 July 2020 some destinations have been assessed as no longer presenting an unacceptably high risk to British nationals travelling abroad .

 Details on the exempted countries and territories can be found on the GOV.UK website .
 This advice is being kept under constant review .
 Travellers should continue to monitor the GOV.UK travel advice and check the UK FCO website for country specific information regularly, as information may change.

 If you are travelling, consider the risks of COVID-19 during your journey and at the destination, and plan how to apply the current UK recommendations to reduce your risk of infection.
 This is particularly important if you are considered vulnerable or extremely vulnerable COVID-19 and you may wish to seek further advice, including whether to postpone travel, from a health professional, when planning such trips.

 Check that travel and accommodation arrangements are still possible for your planned destination and review the FCO foreign country advice pages for information on possible travel restrictions or extra control measures in place, such as quarantine for arriving international passengers.
 See our general advice for travellers’ news item.